 In 2016 she earned her M.A. in Dance Studies at Mills College in Oakland, with focus on history and pedagogy.
-She is certified Level 5 in both the Suhaila Salimpour Format—the first ever tiered certification program in belly dance—and the Jamila Salimpour Format, and she is one of only two dancers in the world to hold this distinction.
+She is certified Level 5 in both the Suhaila Salimpour Format—the first ever tiered certification program in belly dance—and the Jamila Salimpour Format.
+Abigail is one of only six dancers in the world to hold this distinction.

 Additionally, she holds a B.A. from Princeton University in Near Eastern Studies, and has studied the Arabic language at both Georgetown University and the Middlebury Institute of International Studies at Monterey.

 She is currently an Adjunct Professor at Mills College, where she teaches a course on the history of modern dance in the United States (1850 – the present day), with a focus on the influence of marginalized peoples on concert dance choreographers.